ofek/bit/docs/source/guide/rates.rst

 - `<https://bitpay.com/bitcoin-exchange-rates>`_ via `bit.network.rates.BitpayRates`
 - `<https://blockchain.info/api/exchange_rates_api>`_ via `bit.network.rates.BlockchainRates`

-RatesApi
+RatesAPI
 --------

-Core operations use `bit.network.rates.RatesApi`.
+Core operations use `bit.network.rates.RatesAPI`.
 For each method, it polls a service and if an error occurs it tries another.

 You will likely never use this directly.